Gastric Bypass Guide

 Stage 2 - Liquid Diet

-Once you are at home, you will begin a liquid diet that lasts approximately one to two weeks.
-Start with clear liquids and slowly build up to other types of liquid food, such as:
+Once you are home, you will begin a liquid diet that lasts approximately one to two weeks.
+Start with clear liquids and slowly build up to other types of liquid food:

 - Protein shakes